cjprybol/reproducibility-via-singularity/README.md

 exit
 ```

-Another tool I use that cannot be installed via either package manager due to licensing restrictions is gatk.
-I've downloaded the gatk installer to the same directory where my container is.
-By entering the container again without the `--contain` flag, we allow the container to copy the installer and install it with Anaconda.
+Another tool I use that cannot be installed via either package manager due to licensing restrictions is [Genome Analysis Toolkit](https://www.broadinstitute.org/gatk/).
+I've downloaded the GATK installer to the same directory where my container is.
+By entering the container again without the `--contain` flag, we allow the container to interact with the host system, and copy GATK into Anaconda
 ```bash
 sudo singularity shell -w test.img gatk-register /home/vagrant/GenomeAnalysisTK-3.6.tar.bz2